damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 colSums(sapply(reviews, duplicated))
 ```

-**Conclusion**\
+**Findings:**

-- There is no NA values from the reviews dataset.
-However, there are empty string values in review_id user_id.\
+-   There is no NA values from the `reviews` dataset.
+However, there are empty string values in review_id user_id.

-- Despite having duplicated in other values, the review_id which is essential to identify a particular information about a review is still unique.
-Therefore, other duplicates are acceptable.\
+-   Despite having duplicated in other values, the `review_id` which is essential to identify a particular information about a review is still unique.
+Therefore, other duplicates are acceptable.

-- Only user_id variable should be addressed if there are any duplicates for further analysis.\
+-   Only `user_id` variable should be addressed if there are any duplicates for further analysis.\

 Remove any rows having empty strings values in user_id and review_id from reviews for further analysis: